leaph-lab/Soil_Listeria_ARG_manuscript/README.md

 # Soil_Listeria_ARG_manuscript
 Code used to replicate data analyses in the manuscruipt Evidence of horizontal gene transfer and environmental selection impacting antibiotic resistance evolution in soil-dwelling _Listeria_.

+## Input data
+Input data used for the analyses is published as: Jingqiu Liao, Liat Shenhav, & Tal Korem.
+(2023).
+Processed data for Microdiversity of the Vaginal Microbiome is Associated with Preterm Birth.
+[Data set].
+Zenodo. https://doi.org/10.5281/zenodo.8150902

 ## Required Python packages
 - numpy
 - pandas